landau-lab/ONT-sc-splice/README.md

 module load racon
 ```
 These lines should either be changed or commented out before running and modules should be load in the correct format for your HPC.

+## Updated version
+To facilitate the software requiriments we have included a yml file that allows for the creation of a conda environment containing the required software.

+Additionally, we provide a small example located in the [minimal_example](minimal_example) folder